TomasVotruba/tomasvotruba.com/source/_posts/2017/2017-06-15-symbiotic-controller-nette-presenter-with-freedom.md

 **Why Decouple Controller From Framework?**

-If you look for more reasons to decouple from framework, read [this 3 parts series: Framework Independend Controllers](https://php-and-symfony.matthiasnoback.nl/tags/controller/) by [Matthias Noback](https://matthiasnoback.nl) about Symfony controllers and why to make them framework agnostics.
+If you look for more reasons to decouple from framework, read [this 3 parts series: Framework Independent Controllers](https://php-and-symfony.matthiasnoback.nl/tags/controller/) by [Matthias Noback](https://matthiasnoback.nl) about Symfony controllers and why to make them framework agnostics.

 **Why are Single Action Presenters Great for Growing Projects?**